AMA Journal of Ethics Clinical Case Studies

-American Medical Association (All cases gathered from the Virtual Mentor website)
+American Medical Association (All cases gathered from the AMA Journal of Ethics website)

 - Unnecessary Antibiotics - A physician in a new group pediatrics practice notices colleagues violating a good clinical protocol for the sake of building a solid patient, and financial, base for the practice.

-- Hidden Costs of Free Samples - A physician is highly skeptical of the overall educational quailty of pharmaceutical representatives, but appreciates the benefits of free medical samples they provide.
+- Hidden Costs of Free Samples - A physician is highly skeptical of the overall educational quality of pharmaceutical representatives, but appreciates the benefits of free medical samples they provide.

 - The Gift-Giving Influence - A medical school administration member is concerned that his students are unwilling to accept that their behavior can be influenced by pharmaceutical industry gift-giving.